 She was Chief Executive of Medway NHS Foundation Trust in Kent between 2015 and 2018, where she helped lift the organisation out of quality Special Measures and into a well led “Good” rating from the Care Quality Commission.

-Jo Segasby - Group Delivery Officer
+Jo Segasby - Group Chief Delivery Officer

-Jo has been appointed as the Group Delivery Officer and Deputy Group Chief Executive of the newly formed Norfolk and Waveney University Hospitals Group.
+Jo has been appointed as the Group Chief Delivery Officer and Deputy Group Chief Executive of the newly formed Norfolk and Waveney University Hospitals Group.

 She was previously Chief Executive at the James Paget University Hospital between Spring 2022 and spring 2025.